 Educational Therapist Certification

-Upon successful completion of NILD Levels I, II, or III, therapists sign a licensure agreement that automatically gives them a one-year license to practice NILD Educational Therapy.
-Being licensed allows the educational therapist to purchase educational therapy materials as well as access all the exciting Licensee Benefits available to all current members.
+Licensure: Upon successful completion of NILD Levels I, II, or III, therapists sign a licensure agreement that automatically gives them a one-year license to practice NILD Educational Therapy.
+Being licensed ensures the educational therapist is compliant with NILD’s policies and is permitted to practice and purchase educational therapy materials as well as access all the exciting Licensee Benefits available to all current licensees.
 Licensure expire September 30th of the year following the therapist’s course completion.
-October 1st is the deadline for submitting the NILD Regular Licensure Form for the upcoming year.
+October 1st is the deadline for submitting license renewal for the upcoming year.
 Affiliate Membership is also available for college students, classroom educators, and inactive or retired NILD Educational Therapists who desire to remain affiliated with NILD.

-Those who successfully complete NILD Level III may apply to become a Professionally Certified Educational Therapist using this form: NILD PCET Application.
+Certification: Those who successfully complete NILD Level III may apply to become a Professionally Certified Educational Therapist.
 If they choose not to, they will be licensed (including benefits) until September 30th of the year following their course completion.
 They can continue to renew their license annually and enjoy the benefits other NILD Level graduates enjoy.
 Or, they can pursue the PCET.
 Certification in effect supersedes licensure.
 As long as they successfully recertify annually (for $250) they will be licensed to practice as an NILD ET on an annual basis with all other benefits included.

 NILD educational therapist certification is offered to ensure adequate and active professional development for each educational therapist.
 NILD educational therapists are eligible to become a Professionally Certified Educational Therapist (PCET) after successful completion of all three NILD training courses (NILD Levels I, II, and III).
 Certification must be renewed annually along with regular licensure.